 Transfer of Credits from Other U.S. Colleges and Universities

-Acceptance of credit from other U.S. institutions is determined by the Indiana University Office of Admissions.
-The applicability of credit toward degree requirements in the Kelley School is determined by the school.
+Acceptance of credit from other U.S. institutions is processed by the Indiana University Office of Admissions.
+The applicability of credit toward degree requirements for business majors and business minors is determined by the school.